egeulgen/pathfindR.data/cran-comments.md

   New submission

   Possibly mis-spelled words in DESCRIPTION:
-    Subnetworks (3:9)
+    Subnetworks (3:16)
-    pathfindR (15:13)

   This is the first submission for pathfindR.data.
-This is a data-only package, containing data needed to use the CRAN package package pathfindR.
+This is a data-only package, containing data needed to use the CRAN package 'pathfindR'.
 As suggested, we created this separate data-only package, which will be rarely updated, to reduce the size of the main package.
-As requested, the version number to be >0 was changed and the DESCRIPTION was edited.
+As requested, the version number was changed to be >0 and software names were single-quoted.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.